![]() |

 I'm still commuting to work by bike and train, and recently, as I was pedaling up a hill in San Mateo, a delivery van overtook me, and there was a dull thud that almost startled me!
 Then I saw that it was the paperboy, driving by the single homes at a speed of 20 km/h, throwing the daily newspapers, wrapped in plastic covers, into the driveways every five seconds.
 Wroom -- Tok!
 Wrooom -- Tok!
 Wroom -- Tok!
 Since Americans don't insist on having the newspaper in the mailbox and aren't bothered if it ends up half under a parked car or near abandoned children's toys, the paperboy manages an average of 12 newspapers per minute.
 Clever!

 Michael After our team had to work quite hard on the new project at the company, our boss thought it would be a good idea for us to "let off some steam" and spontaneously invited us to play laser tag.
 This is perhaps a rather martial game by German standards (I believe there's already something like it in Dasing or so).
 You form two teams of 10 people each, everyone gets a kind of armor strapped on and a laser gun, which you sling over your shoulder like an Uzi submachine gun, and then both teams go at each other in a room about 20m by 20m, which contains a maze of obstacles and fog, all to the sound of techno music.
 If you hit an opponent's armor with the laser gun, which fires a real laser that you can see well in the fog, you get a point.
 If you get hit, you lose a point, and a shield activates for five seconds, with an automated voice blaring from the armor: "Shield active!
 Shield active!"
 This is followed by another five seconds during which you can't shoot or be protected, so you have to take cover while the voice crackles: "Warning!
 Warning!"
 The whole thing involves a lot of running and throwing yourself on the ground: after an hour, we were all completely exhausted and drenched in sweat--and the muscle soreness the next day was no joke.
 Of course, after the game ends, you receive a computer printout listing how many times you hit each opponent and what rank you held within your team.
-In one of the four rounds, I took a lot of hits because I was determined to destroy the enemy headquarters, and the printout promptly said: "You're real cannon fodder.
+In one of the four rounds, I took a lot of hits because I was determined to destroy the enemy headquarters, and the printout promptly said: "You're real cannon fodder."

-Michael In the meantime, I only work three days a week in the office: Monday, Wednesday, and Friday.
+Michael In the meantime, I only work three days a week at the office: Monday, Wednesday, and Friday.
 On Tuesdays and Thursdays, I get to work from home; "telecommuting" is the big buzzword, which could best be translated as "commuting by phone."
 This saves me a 30-kilometer commute from San Francisco to San Mateo and is being used by more and more Americans who work on the phone or computer all day anyway.
-Since we have a second phone line (which costs only $15 a month) and local calls are free here, I can play around on the company's computer via the internet all day and develop my programs.
-Once, at midnight, the date on www.aol.com was incorrect, so I logged into the super-secure internal network from home and uploaded a corrected webpage.
+Since we have a second phone line (which costs only $15 a month) and local calls are free here, I can play around on the company's computer via the internet all day and develop my source code.
+One day, at midnight, the date on www.aol.com was incorrect, so I logged into the super-secure internal network from home and uploaded a corrected webpage.
 Considering that this page is viewed by more than 10 million people, I was a bit nervous, but you get used to everything.
 If there's a meeting at the company that I want (or have) to attend, I dial into a conference call via the other line and can chat with several people at once, who are either also at home or working in the office.
 If you actually sit in a meeting at the company, it's not unusual for voices of people who are not on-site to come from a speaker in the conference table.
 At home, it all looks like this: I leisurely get up at nine in the morning and initially sit at the computer unwashed -- much to Angelika's delight -- in my old jogging pants.
-Once the first part of the work is done and everything is running smoothly, I eventually take a leisurely shower and have breakfast.
+Once the initial part of my daily work is done and everything is running smoothly, I eventually take a leisurely shower and have breakfast.
 At lunchtime, I get a burrito from the Mexican place on Tuesdays and a salami sandwich and sushi from the supermarket on Thursdays.
 I casually stroll up 24th Street in shorts, greeting the shop owners who know us well.
-In the afternoons, I like to take a bath in between... my dream would be to participate in a meeting from the bathtub someday, but unfortunately, we don't have a cordless phone yet...
+In the afternoons, I like to take a bath in between ... my dream would be to participate in a meeting from the bathtub someday, but unfortunately, we don't have a cordless phone yet ...Working From Home

 Upon arriving in Oxnard (near L.A.), we spent the night at a motel and the next day we crossed over to the Channel Islands, offshore islands that are completely uninhabited and where you can enjoy hiking.
 We were brought ashore from the ship with a dinghy.

 The boat tour there takes just 2 hours, and we saw a Fin whale that was surely 10 meters long and dozens of cute dolphins that swam alongside the boat and jumped around in the bow waves.
-The next day, we took the Amtrak back -- after all, it was just a weekend.
+The next day, we took the Amtrak back -- after all, it was just a weekend trip.
 With the ten days of vacation per year that you get here in America, we have to be frugal.

 After Angelika is "totally" stressed out because of her many courses, she can't contribute anything this time!
 The fine lady has even taken a photography course with darkroom experience at Berkeley University and has already developed her first black-and-white film.

 With her eyes closed, she practiced at home over and over again how to open the film canister and load the exposed film onto a developing reel, because in the darkroom, there's no light for this task.
 At the university, she is now allowed to use a lab and work with chemicals as long as the course lasts, until finally the first black-and-white prints are produced.
-Of course, it's not entirely without risk: the other day, she ended up with a bump on her head because she ran into a wall in the dark, hahaaaa...
-In the meantime, the first prints are already finished, and they turned out really well, yes indeed, the lady photographer, soon to be seen in the Ansel Adams Museum...
+Of course, it's not entirely without risk: the other day, she ended up with a bump on her head because she ran into a wall in the dark, hahaaaa ...
+In the meantime, the first prints are already finished, and they turned out really well, yes indeed, the lady photographer, soon to be seen at the Ansel Adams Museum...
 That's it for today!
 Take care!
 Keep in touch!